 - FLU8.4.1 Orange County will ensure that residents will receive adequate and timely notification of public hearings to facilitate participation in comprehensive planning in Orange County.
 This includes using technology and the internet to facilitate public information and information exchange.
 Timely notice shall generally be interpreted to be two weeks.
 Staff reports should be available seven days prior to a public hearing.
-(Objective 7.1-r) - FLU8.4.2 Community meetings may be required for large-scale comprehensive planning processes that involve land use changes, including comprehensive plan amendments proposed by the private sector, to ensure public awareness of these processes and proposals.
-This policy shall not apply to staff-initiated amendments for countywide updates to the Future Land Use Map, such as for Institutional uses or amendments that address scriveners' errors or annexations on the Future Land Use Map. - FLU8.4.3 Orange County will use visioning, small area studies, neighborhood plans, and other community planning processes to involve residents in comprehensive planning. - FLU8.4.4 Orange County will conduct outreach to the County's diverse communities about public hearings and other planning concerns.
-Examples of this outreach can include using Spanish-language website content, Spanish-language statements on public notices and public hearing signage, advertisements in multicultural media, and Orange TV notices and programming. - The Planning Division shall prepare a response to the Department of Community Affairs' Objections, Recommendations and Comments Report before the LPA adoption hearing.
-Such response, which shall be deemed preliminary in nature, shall be available for public inspection and review at least seven (7) days prior to the LPA adoption hearing.
-This requirement, however, does not preclude the Planning Division from revising such response, provided that such revised response shall be available for public inspection and review at least seven (7) days prior to the BCC adoption hearing.
-Furthermore, this requirement does not preclude the Planning Division from finalizing the response after the BCC adoption hearing in a manner not inconsistent with the BCC's action.
+(Objective 7.1-r) - FLU8.4.2 Community meetings may be required for comprehensive planning processes that involve land use changes, including comprehensive plan amendments proposed by the private sector, to ensure public awareness of these processes and proposals.
+This policy shall not apply to staff-initiated amendments for countywide updates to the Future Land Use Map, such as for Institutional uses or amendments that address scriveners' errors or annexations on the Future Land Use Map. - FLU8.4.3 Orange County will use community meetings, forums, visioning techniques, small area studies, neighborhood plans, and other community planning processes to involve residents in comprehensive planning. - FLU8.4.4 Orange County will conduct outreach to the County's diverse communities about public hearings and other planning concerns.
+Examples of this outreach can include using Spanish-language website content, Spanish-language statements on public notices and public hearing signage, advertisements in multicultural media, and Orange TV notices and programming. - FLU8.4.5 The Planning Division shall prepare a response to the State Land Planning Agency, Recommendations and Comments Report before the Local Planning Agency adoption hearing.
+Such response, which shall be deemed preliminary in nature, shall be available for public inspection and review at least seven (7) days prior to the Local Planning Agency adoption hearing.
+This requirement, however, does not preclude the Planning Division from revising such response, provided that such revised response shall be available for public inspection and review at least seven (7) days prior to the Board of County Commissioners adoption hearing.
+Furthermore, this requirement does not preclude the Planning Division from finalizing the response after the BCC adoption hearing in a manner not inconsistent with the Board of County Commissioners' action.
 (Added 6/98, Ord.
-98-13, Policy 7.1.2) - FLU8.4.6 When a party proposing an amendment conducts or prepares special studies, text amendments or evaluations to support a requested change to the CP, including collecting site-specific data or analysis of site-specific conditions, such studies, text amendments or evaluations, even if preliminary, shall be available for public inspection and review at least seven (7) days prior to the LPA adoption hearing.
-This requirement, however, does not preclude the party from revising such studies or evaluations or gathering supplemental information, provided that such revised studies or evaluations or supplementary information shall be available for public inspection and review at least seven (7) days prior to the Board of County Commissioners' adoption hearing.
-(Added 6/98, Ord.
-98-13, Policy 7.1.1-r) - OBJ FLU8.5 VESTING.
-Orange County shall follow fair, consistent and objective criteria and documentation in determining the applicability of the CP and the Land Development Code.
-Development rights that are vested, either statutorily or under the common law, and certain land uses that are exempt, pursuant to the provisions of the following policies, shall be protected by Orange County.
-(Objective 3.7-r)
+98-13, Policy 7.1.2) - FLU8.4.6 In addition to any statutory requirements for changes to the Future Land Use Map, the published notice for the Local Planning Agency (LPA) transmittal and adoptions hearing(s) shall be of sufficient size to identify the location of land subject to consideration for any Future Land Use Designation change by no less than street address of developed property, a designated map location on a map in readable form to reasonably identify the subject location, and the current and proposed Future Land Use Designation.
+Additionally, notice for Local Planning Agency and the Board of County Commissioners hearings on proposed land use changes to the Future Land Use Map, excluding annexations and those institutional uses that have already been constructed, shall be provided to all adjacent property owners and to all property owners located within approximately 300 feet of the property subject to the change.
+Such notice shall contain no less than the street address of the subject property (if available), current and proposed Future Land Use Designations, hearing date, time and place.
+Substantial compliance with the provision of the article pertaining to the various methods of providing notice shall be sufficient to constitute notice to all parties affected.
+(Added